Vebb02/cube-solver/README.md

 # Cube Solver
+The cube solver is a Haskell program that generates a PDF solving manual from a Rubik's cube scramble.
+There are currently three modes:
+- Standard mode: Solves the scramble from an input file and creates a PDF solution.
+- Server mode: Starts an API that takes a scramble and gives a PDF solution as response.
+- Bluetooth mode: Connects to a GAN bluetooth cube and gives live update in the PDF solution.

+## Compatibility
+- Linux: Fully compatible.
+- Windows: Full compatible.
+(Bluetooth mode: see [how to run](#on-non-linux-systems) section)
+- Mac: Standard and Server mode works.
+Bluetooth mode not yet supported.

 ## Before running
 - Create a `scramble.in` file in the project directory containing a scramble using the template below.
 The orientation of the cube should be green in the front and white on the top.
 NOTE: This will not work with cubes that do not follow the standard color scheme.